chilcano/hello-dapp/04-add-backend-to-rpc.md

 ...
 ```

-__Step 4.
-Configure CORS in backend to work with frontend__
+### Step 4.
+Configure CORS in backend to work with frontend

-Since that backend and frontend run in different port, we should configure CORS properly.
+Since that backend and frontend run in different ports, we should configure CORS properly.

 This install CORS and its types in backend.

 ```sh
 pnpm add cors
 pnpm add -D @types/cors
 ```

-__Step 5.
-Update backend to use CORS__
+### Step 5.
+Update backend/index.ts to use CORS

 ```ts
 import cors from 'cors';